-The student is required to fulfil the degree requirements as listed in the current U of N Catalogue at the time of filing the Degree Planning Form.
+The student is required to fulfill the degree requirements as listed in the current U of N Catalog at the time of filing the Degree Planning Form.
 Should the degree requirements be relaxed subsequently, the student may proceed under the new requirements.
 However, should the degree requirements become more stringent, the student may continue with the requirements at the time of filing the Degree Planning Form.

 1. Discipleship Training School Prerequisite

-The Discipleship Training School (DTS) is an entry-level prerequisite for all other courses and all degree programmes.
+The Discipleship Training School (DTS) is an entry-level prerequisite for all other courses and all degree programs.

-All U of N applicants must first satisfactorily complete a fully qualified DTS, including the field assignment, before being permitted to attend any other course or being accepted into a degree programme.
-The DTS is the gateway into the seven Colleges/Faculties and various Centres of
+All U of N applicants must first satisfactorily complete a fully qualified DTS, including the field assignment, before being permitted to attend any other course or being accepted into a degree program.
+The DTS is the gateway into the seven Colleges/Faculties and various Centres of the

 The DTS is an intensive Christian training course beginning with a 12-week lecture/teaching phase followed by an 8-to-12-week practical field assignment.
 The DTS is designed to encourage students in personal character development, to deepen a living relationship with God and to identify their unique individual gifts and callings in God.
 Further details are found in the Centre for Discipleship Training Schools’ description under Centres and Institutes.
 Cross-cultural exposure and global awareness are special emphases throughout the course which prepares the students to reach current and future generations and to answer the call to “Go into all the world and disciple all nations” (Matt 28:19).